-By Ferry: best combined with traveling by bus, there are many ferry lines connecting all the coastal cities, major villages, and islands in this part of Italy.
+Best combined with traveling by bus, there are many ferry lines connecting all the coastal cities, major villages, and islands in this part of Italy.
 We even used the ferry on one occasion where we chose to leave the car behind and avoid having to find parking.
 Ferries operate a low and high season schedule, with some lines also suitable for transporting your car.
 We did not find the need to book ferry tickets in advance.
 However, this does take away the need to wait in line, which can sometimes make the difference between making the departure time or missing the ferry.

 On the budget side, you can find affordable accommodations in monasteries, agrotourismos (converted farmhouses), and campsites.
 We opted to stay in small hotels or rural bed and breakfasts.
 With the exception of Capri, we found that staying outside the major villages and towns was a very smart move, offering the best value for money.
 Not only were we treated to a more friendly stay, but also to breathtaking views, free parking, and a quiet surrounding.
 In the major centers, only the luxury hotels will offer free parking.

 We also found that prices and conditions on Airbnb (mainly cancellation and extra fees) did not offer any kind of bargain.
-In “regular hotels” the only extra fees were about 1.5€ per night in city council taxes which had to be paid in cash at check out, even if you paid in advance for the stay.
+In “regular hotels,” the only extra fees were about 1.5€ per night in city council taxes, which had to be paid in cash at check out, even if you paid in advance for the stay.

 Thinking about getting an early start to your sightseeing day?
 Think again!
 For some strange reason, the earliest hotel breakfast service we experienced started at 7:30 am…

-Your restaurant bill will always include a cover charge – coperto.
+Your restaurant bill always includes a cover charge – coperto.
 This usually ranges between 1-3€ per person.
 If you had an exceptional experience, you may choose to leave a few more coins, but this isn’t a requirement.
 More upscale restaurants will add to the cover charge a service charge, ranging between 10-15%.
 This will be mentioned somewhere on the menu.

 Definitely be sure to leave extra space in your luggage because there’s plenty of shopping to be done.
 Naples is the cheapest for shopping, while a “tourist premium” is inevitably paid elsewhere along the coast.
 Listed here are the top items to bring back home with you.

-Specialty shops and places where you’ll find excellent deals will be listed in the specific sections further in this Naples and Amalfi Coast guide.
+Specialty shops and places where you’ll find excellent deals will be listed in the specific sections further in this Naples and Amalfi Coast itinerary.
 That said, we found the Naples airport duty-free to be a complete rip-off (especially for chocolates and other food items) so do not leave your shopping for the last minute!

-Leave the calorie counting behind as food will be an important part of your holiday in Naples and the Amalfi Coast.
+Leave the calorie counting behind, as food will be an important part of your holiday in Naples and the Amalfi Coast.

 Pin These Images To Your Favorite Boards!